How to Improve HR Due Diligence in Mergers and Acquisitions

 When two organizations merge, there could be an issue of cultural conflict.
 One company may focus on customer service, while the other has a focus on product innovation.
 These differences will most likely apply to the decision-making process.
 For example, one may employ a top-down approach, while the other has a more democratic methodology.
 Without a good fit, there are chances of conflict among the employees of the two companies.

-How a Global PEO Aids the Success of M&As
+How a Global EOR Aids the Success of M&As

-Generally, the most time-efficient, cost-effective way of ensuring a smooth M&A is through implementing a Global Professional Employment Organization (PEO) solution.
-A Global PEO takes care of the ongoing administrative and compliance responsibility for employees, so the buying company can focus on other important parts of the merger.
+Generally, the most time-efficient, cost-effective way of ensuring a smooth M&A is through implementing a Global Employer of Record (EOR) solution.
+A Global EOR takes care of the ongoing administrative and compliance responsibility for employees, so the buying company can focus on other important parts of the merger.

-A Global PEO will also provide essential, professional advice on a variety of matters, including:
+A Global EOR will also provide essential, professional advice on a variety of matters, including:

 -